Safety record

 Incidents by Cause

-incidents, corrosion failure 25% and incorrect operation 12%.
-Material pipe/weld failures, which include cracking, a primary source of large volume releases, represented only 6% of incidents since 2020.
-Excavation incidents represented 2% of total liquids pipeline incidents between 2020 and 2024.
+Equipment failure is the most frequent cause of all liquids pipeline incidents.
+Over the last five years, equipment failure represented 45% of incidents, corrosion failure 27% and incorrect operation 11%.
+Material pipe/weld failures, which include cracking, a primary source of large volume releases, represented only 6% of incidents since 2021.
+Evacuation incidents represented 2% of total liquids pipeline incidents between 2021 and 2025.

 Incidents by Commodity